a-man-called-q/fnds/packages/fnds_cli/README.md

 # Friendly CLI for Dart

+> **Note:** This package is still in early development (pre-0.10.0) and may not function as expected in all scenarios.
+The examples provided are for reference, and we encourage you to test them and report any issues.
+Feedback and feature requests are highly appreciated in the [GitHub issue tracker](https://github.com/a-man-called-q/fnds/issues).

 A lightweight and intuitive CLI package for Dart, inspired by the user-friendly experience of the **AstroJS** CLI.

 I am not an expert programmer and it's been a while since I start learning Flutter.
 Out of nowhere, I decided to build a boilerplate for starting Flutter project and I decided to build somekind of CLI to help scaffold and helps the project.
 I learned that there are not many CLI Framework in Dart ecosystem that suits me.